-- Establish and maintain financial records of credits and debits of BCB GSA monies throughout the year. - Report the finances of the BCB GSA at each Executive Committee meeting. - Advise the Executive Committee on budget and other fiscal activities of the BCB GSA. - Ensure all bills related to BCB GSA activities are paid in a timely manner. - Coordinate the BCB GSA goggle sale fundraiser and coordinate sales advertisements with BIOC teaching faculty.
+- Establish and maintain financial records of credits and debits of BCB GSA monies throughout the year. - Report the finances of the BCB GSA at each Executive Committee meeting. - Advise the Executive Committee on budget and other fiscal activities of the BCB GSA. - Ensure all bills related to BCB GSA activities are paid in a timely manner. - Coordinate the BCB GSA goggle sale fundraiser and coordinate sales advertisements with BIOC lab instructors. - Assume responsibility for maintaining the BCB GSA vending machines and to obtain help from BCB GSA officers for stocking, purchasing, etc.